Why A Cheater Will Cheat Again?

 Serial infidelity can be driven by a thrill-seeking personality.
 Some individuals are wired to crave novelty and excitement in their lives, and for them, the act of cheating provides an intense rush of adrenaline.
 The idea of sneaking around, maintaining multiple secret relationships, and constantly testing the boundaries of their primary partnership becomes an exhilarating game.
 This thrill becomes addictive, and the cheater may find it difficult to resist the lure of new conquests.

-2. Lack of emotional fulfillment
+2. It could be due to lack of emotional fulfillment

 Serial infidelity often arises from a deep emotional void within the cheater’s primary relationship.
 They may feel disconnected, unfulfilled, or emotionally neglected, and seek solace, intimacy, or emotional connection outside their partnership.
 The act of cheating can provide a temporary emotional respite, making the cheater feel desired, valued, and understood by their extramarital partner.
 This emotional fulfillment, albeit temporary, becomes a coping mechanism for the dissatisfaction within their current relationship.